proxsteel/JNCIS-SP/TCP_IP-Extra.md

 ![Multiple Loss Retransmit](./tcpFastRetransmitMultipleH.png)

-### NOTE: Time based Retranmistion looks like Implicit behavoir but Fast-Retransmit more like on-demand retransmit(Expicit request...).
+### NOTE: Time-based Retransmission looks like an Implicit behavior, but Fast-Retransmission is more like an on-demand Retransmission (explicit request...).
 OR this can be seen as direct vs indirect packet loss.
-When indirect the relais on timer when direct than relais on DupAcks?
+When indirect loss is detected, TCP relies on timers, when a direct loss is reported, then relies on DupAcks.

 ![Time Based vs Fast Retransmition](./TimeBasedVSFastRetransmition.png)